gauranga08/Pdf_extraction_pipeline/README.md

    Run python main.py
 9. Monitor the logs.log file to keep track of the processing status.
 10. Upon completion, the generated JSON files will be located in the output folder
+11. For any directory related issue refer to config.yaml file